mcrco/obsidian/Multivariable Calculus/Integrals and Vector Fields/Curl and Divergence.md

 If $\text{div}\vec{F} = 0$, $\vec{F}$ is divergence free.

-In fluid motion, divergence freer vector fields are "imcompressible."
+In fluid motion, divergence free vector fields are "incompressible."

 In E&M, divergence free vector field is called "solenoidal."